TyTY-yi/Extenics-GNN-Differential-Framework/README.md

 Trains the multi-task GNN described in Section 3.2 of the paper.
 The model jointly predicts:

-- node importance;
+- node importanc
-- node problem relevance;
+- node problem relevance
-- edge conflict probability;
+- edge conflict probability
-- edge conflict severity;
+- edge conflict severity
-- edge problem probability.
+- edge problem probability

 The script also performs 5-fold cross-validation and trains the final model using the fixed train/validation/test split.